 You can trust us to help you heal.
 The wound healing experts at your Wound Care Center will develop a plan of care specific to your health needs.
 However, you are a very important part of your healing team.
 If you have questions or concerns not addressed by our Frequently Asked Questions below, please call 1-800-379-9774.

 Why should I go to a Healogics Wound Care Center?
-Instead of seeing my primary care doctor.

 Our wound care doctors only see patients with chronic wounds.
 Our training and experience are extensive.
 Also, through Healogics, you have more access to technology and advanced treatments, compared to what is typically available in a general practice.

 Do I need a referral?

 No. You do not need a referral to request an appointment.
 However, you should check with your insurance company first.
 Some companies require you to get a referral for the services to be payable under your plan.

 What will happen during my first visit?

 There are a few main reasons people get a wound.
 But, there are many reasons behind why it won’t heal.
 You and your family’s medical and social history often plays a big role in helping us get to that reason (or reasons).
 We will:

 • Ask you questions around your personal and family history.

 • Discuss the need for any additional procedures that might be required to help your wound heal faster.